The Effects of Nationalism, Politics, and Free Speech on Universities and Colleges across the country.

 We’ve always had differences of opinion and people speaking out about causes, but it appears far more partisan and confrontational than it was in the past.
 Previously, when there were protests, most were peaceful, e.g., sit-ins in the president’s office or the like.
 It was only occasionally they turned violent, e.g., UC Berkeley or Kent State and the Vietnam War, and were “life or death” causes people felt very strongly about.

 Now, it appears that everything is life or death.
-It is as though “free speech” is threatening because it opposes beliefs that people hold very dear to their psyche, and hearing others’ opinions threatens their core belief system and in fact their very existence.
-In other words, I am right and you are wrong.
+It is as though “free speech” is threatening because it opposes beliefs that people hold very dear to their psyche, and hearing others’ opinions threatens their core belief system and, in fact, their very existence.
+In other words, I am right, and you are wrong.

 Politics on Campus and Generational Differences

 Each generation has its own thoughts and ideas, as well as its icons.
 For those of you who can remember when the Beatles and Elvis came out, the previous “silent” generation (i.e., my parents) rebelled and said, “this isn’t music, it’s noise.”
-And now it’s me saying the same thing about rap music – it’s not music, it’s noise.
+And now it’s me saying the same thing about rap music – it’s not music; it’s noise.

-Every generation has faced this – they have new ideas that they want to run with but the old guard won’t make changes.
+Every generation has faced this – they have new ideas that they want to run with, but the old guard won’t make changes.
 Bringing politics on campus isn’t new.
-If you recall, it was the Baby Boomer protests against the Vietnam War that ultimately swayed public opinion against the Vietnam War and led to President Johnson’s decision to not seek a second term and forced President Nixon to pull the troops out of Vietnam.
+If you recall, it was the Baby Boomer protests against the Vietnam War that ultimately swayed public opinion against the Vietnam War and led to President Johnson’s decision not to seek a second term and forced President Nixon to pull the troops out of Vietnam.
 It also led to the 26th amendment of the Constitution, changing the voting age from 21 to 18 years old (remember the old adage/rallying cry, “if I’m old enough to die for this country, I’m old enough to vote”).

 The latest generations making their way in the world, Millennials and Gen Z, have different ideas than the older generations, the ones who are currently “in charge.”
 They see things more from values right vs. wrong perspective instead of a money perspective.